3D PRINTING: A NEW APPROACH TO CUSTOM AWARDS

 With 3D printing, a custom award design is first created using design software.
 It The design file is then sent to a 3D printer, similar to sending a digital document to a paper printer.
 The 3D printer then creates an 3D sculpture based on the design file provided.
 The 3D printer then creates this sculpture, layer by layer, using one of a variety of materials, including nylon, resin, plastic, and wood, as well as a broad array of metal alloys, including steel, titanium, and precious metals.
 Different designs and design styles are ideally suited to different materials, and one of Bennett Award’s key areas of expertise is selecting a 3D printing material that is the best fit for a specific design.

-3D printing can be used to create custom awards in a few different ways:
+3D printing can be used to create custom awards in a few different ways

 • Model Creation: 3D printing can be used to create original models, which, like hand sculpted models, can then be used for casting awards.